The Malawi Water Project at a Glance

 For seven months in 2013, we were fortunate to have two Project Volunteers from Calgary, Ashif and Reeshma Bhura, who worked to set up proper financial and program monitoring systems.
 They also taught staff how to use computers, including WORD, EXCEL and the internet.

-From September 2016 to the current time, a Project Volunteer from Calgary, Sarah Falconer has been overseeing the Project in Malawi.
+From September 2016 to the current time, Sarah Falconer from Calgary, has been overseeing the Project in Malawi.
 Sarah has managed the construction of the factory in the south and has assisted in another training session held in September 2017 to update existing staff and train new staff on the construction of the filter and on how to provide effective training to villagers on proper sanitation and hygiene.

 Father Raphael demonstrating clean water coming from the filter after dirty water is poured in.